Eyakub/Eyakub/README.md

 About me:

-- 🔭 I’m currently working on Aadi BD Ltd
+- 🔭 I’m currently working at Goama
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on Python, JavaScript
-- 🤔 I’m looking for help with Golang
 - 💬 Ask me about anything
 - 📫 How to reach me: Email, Facebook